Reverse Vesting: Everything You Need to Know

 For an owner with 75 percent reverse vested over a three-year span, he or she will work on a schedule where the owner earns back 25 percent of the ownership stake each year.
 Some agreements are monthly or quarterly instead.
 In those situations, the founder would regain a little more than 2 percent of his or her stock for each month the founder stays at the company.

 An agreement must provide a fair balance between founders and investors.
 The good-leaver clause is the method to do so.
 The term is what it states: A founder leaves in a good way.
 As long as that's true, the founder won't lose unvested shares.

-Should a founder quit, they give up unvested shares.
-Should the person get fired, they keep their unvested shares except in one instance.
-A founder fired for cause again loses their unvested shares.
+Should a founder quit, he or she gives up unvested shares.
+Should the person get fired, he or she keeps the unvested shares, except in one instance.
+A founder fired for cause again loses his or her unvested shares.
 The goal is for a founder's exit from the company to not damage the reputation of the business.
-As long as that happens, they keep the unvested shares.
+As long as that happens, he or she can keep the unvested shares.

 - Do reverse vesting agreements usually have cliffs?